Why Are Basketball Players Called Cagers? ( Interesting Fact About This Popular Term Used In The Game Of Basketball!)

 The Birth Of The New Basketball

 Fortunately, in today’s world, some specific guidelines have to be followed by every NBA team on how they must have their courts installed.
 These guidelines especially include the color of the court’s flooring and most importantly the size of the court itself.
 The high school and college teams are not exempted from these guidelines, they all have to abide by the court size rules.
-Today, all the rules and regulations of the college or high school basketball are overseen by various state organizations and majorly the NCAA.
-For their parts, the NCAA are the ones who ensure that basketball courts have the same size in all colleges and high schools and they also run a lot of college material in terms of sports.
+Today, all the rules and regulations of college or high school basketball are overseen by various state organizations and majorly the NCAA.
+For their part, the NCAA is the one who ensures that basketball courts are the same size in all colleges and high schools and they also run a lot of college material in terms of sports.
 The presence of the court gave the fans the option to get closer.
-Spectators can now sit much more closer to the court.
+Spectators can now sit much closer to the court.
 Shaq used to run into the courtside seats today are not inches close to what we are saying here.

 The Game Of Basketball Evolving